-Clustering is a fundamental problem that must often be solved as a part of more complicated tasks in pattern recognition, image analysis and other fields of science and engineering [1, 2, 3, 4].
+Clustering is a fundamental problem that must often be solved as a part of more complicated tasks in pattern recognition, image analysis and other fields of science and engineering [1-4].
 Clustering is also needed for designing a codebook in vector quantization [4].
 The clustering problem is defined here as follows.
-Given a set of N data vectors $X=\{x_1, x_2, ..., x_N\}$ , partition the data set into M clusters such that a given distortion function f is minimized.
+Given a set of N data points $X = \{x_1, x_2, ..., x_N\}$, partition the data set into M clusters so that a given objective function f is minimized.

 The clustering problem in its combinatorial form has been shown to be NP-hard [5].
-No polynomial time algorithm is known to find the globally optimal solution, and suboptimal solutions are usually obtained by heuristic algorithms.
+No polynomial time algorithm is known to find the globally optimal solution, and sub-optimal solutions are usually obtained by heuristic algorithms.
 Despite the known limitations implicated by the NP-completeness, solving the optimal clustering problem has theoretical interest that can provide insight to the problem itself.
 It might also have practical implications in the case of problem instances of limited size.

 Agglomerative clustering is an approach for generating the clustering hierarchically.
-The clustering starts by initializing each data vector as its own cluster.
+The clustering starts by initializing each data point as its own cluster.
 Two clusters are merged at each step and the process is repeated until the desired number of clusters is obtained.
-Ward's method [6] selects the cluster pair to be merged so that it increases the given objective function value least.
+Ward's method [6] is a method that selects the cluster pair to be merged so that it increases mean square error least.
 In the vector quantization context, this is known as the pairwise nearest neighbor (PNN) method due to [7].
 In the rest of this paper, we denote it as the PNN method.